-6. Take Assessment
+7. Take Assessment

-Contact the Counseling/Advising Center at 530-283-0202, ext.
-313 to schedule an assessment test.
-Assessments are designed to assess your skills in English or ESL, reading, and math.
+Contact the Counseling/Advising Center at (530) 283-0202, ext.
+313, to see if an assessment test is needed.
+Assessments are designed to evaluate your skills in English or ESL, reading, and math.
 Assessment results, along with multiple measures such as high school or college transcripts, AP test scores, experience, etc. assist in building an appropriate schedule of classes.
-If you would like to freshen up or help prepare for the assessment test, visit: www.frc.edu/advising/Assessment-Test-Study-Resources.cfm for assessment test resources.
-Feather River College may also accept scores from an assessment test taken at another college.
-If you have questions, call (530) 283-0202, ext.
-316.
+If you have questions, call (530) 283 0202, ext.
+313.